 After years spent climbing the ranks in the local dining and catering scene (Brice eventually became the executive catering chef at Linwoods, where he worked for more than 15 years), the West Baltimore native is now preparing to step into a role that will fuse his love of cooking with his deep appreciation for local music, arts, and culture.

-Come spring, Brice will head up his own kitchen as the executive chef of BLK Swan—a social spot with an “urban elevated” vibe that is taking over the former home of Cava Mezze on Fleet Street in Harbor East.
+Come spring, Brice will head up his own kitchen as the executive chef of BLK Swan—a social spot with an “urban elevated” vibe that is taking over the former home of Cava Mezze on Fleet Street in Harbor East on May 14.

 Highlighting a New American menu, curated cocktail program, live music by resident DJs on Friday and Saturday nights, and walls that exhibit local artwork, the restaurant and lounge is aiming to provide a middle ground between the city’s more casual bars and swanky fine-dining spots.